-- For the by nativity breakdown, with the exception of Whites, all racial groups include people of Hispanic origin who self-identify with that racial identity.
+- With the exception of Whites, all racial groups include people of Hispanic origin who self-identify with that racial identity.

 - No data are available for the Nine-county Bay Area region and sub-counties.